East Coast Main Trunk: Closure of the northern route

 After the opening of the Kaimai Tunnel, the route through the Karangahake Gorge to the eastern junction closed in 1978 and was dismantled from 1980 to 1983.
 The railway from Morrinsville to Paeroa stayed open and continued (via the Thames Branch) to Thames until closure in 1991 and lifting between Waitoa and Thames in 1996/1997.
 The 11 km section from Morrinsville to Waitoa reopened in 2004 to serve the Fonterra dairy factory at Waitoa.
 The rail bridge at Te Aroha is now a walkway over the Waihou River; the route from the tunnel to Waikino through the Karangahake Gorge is now a walkway; from Waikino to Waihi the Goldfields Railway heritage line preserves the old railway, and State Highway 2 runs through the Athrenee Gorge along part of the original rail alignment.
 Along parts of State Highway 2, parts of the old railbed, bridge piers and abutments are still visible.
 Old bridges are also extant at Waitoa, Te Aroha, Karangahake, Waikino and Aongatete.
 Near Apata, the old and newer bridges of both routes can be seen from the highway spanning the Wainui Stream.

 There were proposals to keep the 14.3km Apata - Katikati section of the railway open as a branch line to carry kiwifruit exports to the Port of Tauranga.
-The proposal gained the support of Associated Minister of Railways, Aussie Malcolm, who announced on 26 June 1981 that the section would be retained.
+The proposal gained the support of Associate Minister of Railways, Aussie Malcolm, who announced on 26 June 1981 that the section would be retained.
 In July 1981 New Zealand Railways began legal work to re-open the line as an industrial line.
 There was strong opposition to reopening the line though.
-The local county council and the chamber of commerce opposed re-opening as that would mean keeping two road overbridges they were seeking to eliminate to improve roads in the area.
+The local county council and the chamber of commerce opposed reopening, as that would mean keeping two road overbridges they were seeking to eliminate to improve roads in the area.
 The chamber of commerce described the reopening as an election bribe in the lead-up to the 1981 general election and it was opposed by the Labour Party.
 In the end, deregulation of land transport and the creation of the New Zealand Railways Corporation in 1982 led to the re-evaluation of the business proposal to reopen the line, resulting in the decision to lift the remaining section on 18 June 1982.
-On 30 July the National Union of Railwaymen announced that its members had banned the lifting of the line, which proceeded anyway and was completed by 1983.
+On 30 July 1982, the National Union of Railwaymen announced that its members had banned the lifting of the line, which proceeded anyway and was completed by 1983.

 Former ECMT rail bridge in Karangahake Gorge.
 The bridge is now part of a public walkway and the Hauraki Rail Trail cycleway.